 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Hasselblad X1D features a medium format sensor and the Panasonic LX7 a 1/1.7-inch sensor.
 The sensor area in the LX7 is 97 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 0.79 and 4.65.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.
 The LX7 has the particularity of featuring a switch that allows to toggle between multiple aspect ratios, while maintaining the same field of view and full image resolution.

 With 51.3MP, the X1D offers a higher resolution than the LX7 (10MP), but the X1D nevertheless has larger individual pixels (pixel pitch of 5.30μm versus 2.05μm for the LX7) due to its larger sensor.
-Moreover, the X1D is a somewhat more recent model (by 3 years and 11 months) than the LX7, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the X1D is a much more recent model (by 3 years and 11 months) than the LX7, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the X1D has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.